 No, it’s not likely to stop the spread of HIV, since quite a bit of HIV lives in the seminal fluid and only about a third of HIV lives on the sperm.
 So it will be most appropriate for committed couples, or as a backup to condoms.
 To support research on a method that could reduce HIV transmission, check out the Clean Sheets Pill.

 Regulatory agencies require a number of steps in the process of approving a new medicine or treatment, and some can only be accomplished with animal models.
 However, the Parsemus Foundation (which supports Vasalgel research) is also involved in animal welfare, and cannot accept current U.S. research animal care and housing standards in good conscience.
 Thus for studies that are absolutely required, we are working to “make change within the system” by raising the bar on animal care and showing research facilities that there is another way to do things (and that people are willing to pay for it).
-The foundation requires, even in the U.S., that animal studies be conducted under the strict new European animal welfare standards and follow the recommendations of the UK National Centre for the Replacement, Refinement, and Reduction of Animals in Research.
+The foundation requires, even in the U.S., that animal studies be conducted under the strict European animal welfare standards and follow the recommendations of the UK National Centre for the Replacement, Refinement, and Reduction of Animals in Research.
 In addition to making their lives as comfortable as possible, animals are adopted out whenever possible.
 We hope to have your support in paying for these improvements!
 We have already seen a difference, with some facilities adopting the improvements for other animals in their facility too.
 It is not a perfect solution, but there is no other way to get humans a new contraceptive option.
+For more information, check out the Research Requirements for Animal Welfare.